[?] Subscribe To This Site

 At times my research became hopelessly confusing.
 Much of the material was contradictory.
 Some of it bordered on downright weird.

-Prayer is talking with God.
+Prayer is simply talking with God.

 In addition, I gained some insight into what our job is not when we pray: